Last update: October 2021

 Collage #1: Frozen Night (2014, 8 channels, 100x70cm)

-Collage #1 is an eight channels soundscape comprised mainly of recordings of insects, which were processed to sound static or quasi-static.
+Collage #1 is an eight-channel soundscape comprised mainly of recordings of insects, which were processed to sound static or quasi-static.
 It creates a virtual scenario, a simulacrum of a forest auditory panorama.
 Eight sounds are located in different positions around the canvas: two frog sounds, two cicada sounds, three bird sounds and the sound of running water.

 This piece was first exhibited in the Static Music exhibition in 2014.